Configure agr.toml — Tools, Sources, and Syncing¶

 per tool.
 Override detection with --tools:

-Fetch Skills from Custom Git Servers¶
+Fetch Resources from Custom Git Servers¶

 Adding a Custom Source¶